NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 - December 31, 2026: Final recommendations due

-The council has been meeting actively — at least bi-monthly since July 2025, with subcommittee meetings running through February 2026.
+The council has been meeting actively, at least bi-monthly since July 2025.
 Their scope includes youth protection, impaired driving, medical marijuana access, potency limits, retail restrictions, taxation, and even expunging past marijuana convictions.

 What's at Stake: NC's Hemp Economy